 This appendix identifies the protection requirements for Cospas SARP instruments against broadband and narrow band interference in the 406.0 - 406.1 MHz band.
-The protection criteria is also included in ITU Recommendation ITU-R M.1478.
+The protection criteria are also included in ITU Recommendation ITU-R M.1478.

-E-B.1 Broadband Interference to Cospas SARP Channel
+E.3.1.1 Broadband Interference to Cospas SARP Channel

-E-B.1.1 Criteria for Establishing Harmful Level of Interference to the Cospas SARP Channel from Broadband Interference
+E.3.1.1.1 Criteria for Establishing Harmful Level of Interference to the Cospas SARP Channel from Broadband Interference